Terms & Conditions of Use

 11.3 Bank charges: In the event that bank charges and/or fees are levied on or added to a payment made by you to us from any country or jurisdiction, you shall be liable for all such bank charges and additional costs.

-11.4 Payment of VAT and other Taxes: Any VAT or other applicable taxes payable in addition to the course fees will be identified in your invoice or information pack and such amounts are your sole responsibility unless the contrary is stated.
+11.4 Payment of VAT and other Taxes: Any VAT or other applicable taxes payable in addition to the course fees will be identified in your invoice and such amounts are your sole responsibility unless the contrary is stated.

 11.5 Payment reference: When making payment to us, you must ensure that your invoice number (to which the payment relates) is reflected on your payment.
 We will not be held liable if we are unable to locate your payment, and as a result you are suspended from participation in a Course.